Hearts: Six groups considering a takeover bid

 At least six interested parties are considering a potential takeover of Hearts, BBC Scotland has learned.

-The troubled Scottish Premier League club have put their entire squad up for sale , with £500,000 needed to keep them running over the summer.
+The troubled Scottish Premier League club have , with

 The latter, comprised of fans, is hopeful of making a bid before July.